bigomics/omicsplayground-doc/modules/mod1_dataview.rst

-.. _Datatab:
+.. _DataView:

-Data table
+DataView
 ================================================================================

-The **Data Table** module provides a descriptive statistical analysis on a gene level with visualisations.
-It has five panels, where each panel is explained below.
+The **DataView** module provides information and visualisations of the dataset to quickly lookup a gene, check the counts, or view the data tables.
+It has five panels, which are briefly explained below, followed by more detailed information for each panel.

+The **Plots** panel displays figures related to the expression level of the selected gene, correlation, and average expression ranking within the dataset.
+More information about the gene and hyperlinks to external databases are provided.
+Furthermore, it displays the correlation and tissue expression for a selected gene in external reference datasets.
+In the **Counts** panel, the total number of counts (abundance) per sample and their distribution among the samples are displayed.
+This is most useful to check the technical quality of the dataset, such as total read counts or abundance of ribosomal genes.
+In **Gene Table** panel, the exact expression values across the samples can be looked up, where genes are ordered by the correlation with respect to the first gene.
+Gene-wise average expression of a phenotype sample grouping is also presented in this table.
+In the **Samples** panel, more complete information about samples can be found.
+Finally, the **Contrasts** panel, shows information about the phenotype comparisons.

-Users can find more information by clicking the ``Info`` button in the input slider on the left side of the panel.
+Users can find similar information by clicking the ``Info`` button in the input slider on the left side of the panel.
 It also contains some useful settings for the analysis.
 The analysis can be started by selecting a gene of interest from the ``Search gene`` settings.
 Under the *Options*, users can filter some samples in the